The Last Five Years (film): Critical response

-The Last Five Years received mixed reviews from critics.
-Anna Kendrick's performance was met with widespread critical acclaim, with many citing it as the best performance of her career.
-Jeremy Jordan's performance was also met with positive reviews.
 The review aggregator website Rotten Tomatoes reported a 60% approval rating, based on 105 reviews, with an average rating of 6.1/10.
 The site's critical consensus states, "The Last Five Years hits a few awkward notes in its transition from stage to screen, but its freshness and sincere charm – and well-matched stars – offer their own rewards."
 Metacritic, which assigns a weighted average score, calculated an average score of 60 out of 100, based on 28 critics, indicating "mixed or average reviews".

+Kendrick's performance was met with widespread critical acclaim, with many citing it as the best performance of her career.
 In The Observer, Jonathan Romney found the film to be "an enjoyable anomaly.
 The Last Five Years is not just a romcom for people who hate romcoms, it's also a musical – although people who devoutly hate those may not click with its literate wit and knowing, more-bitter-than-sweet poignancy".
 Less positively, he wrote: "It's not as cinematically confident as it might be: director Richard LaGravenese isn't always the most imaginative at providing visual settings", before adding, "this does feel like an organic film rather than a show forced into movie glad rags".
 Romney found the songs to be "unfailingly sharp, though one or two take on clunky rock colourings; even then, they're only as bad as, say, Billy Joel on one of his better days".
 He concluded, "It's a film to bring tears to the eyes of a cynic – in fact, a cynic might relish it more than anyone, since it's the counterpointing of exuberance with unashamed bleakness that makes The Last Five Years so rich.
 You may even, just possibly, come out humming the tunes."

+In February 2025, The Washington Post ranked the film at number 19 on its list of "The 25 best movie musicals of the 21st century," with Ty Burr writing "A pretty good film adaptation of a pretty good stage musical, but what puts it on this list is Anna Kendrick, a woman who was put on this Earth to sing and is arguably the greatest movie-musical star of her generation."